levantrieu/RED-project-mars-app/README.md

 **Project Brief**

-This is an app that allows a user to register and log a report of an alien encounter.
+This is a single page app that allows a user to register and log a report of an alien encounter.
 It is built with the Angular framework.
+The main objective of this project is to work with an API using the GET and POST requests.
+The GET requests are used to populate dropdown lists and display a list of all logged reports.
+The POST request is used to pass new reports to the API.

 **Tools and Methods Used**